 The events relating to COVID-19 have had a material adverse impact on both the operations and financial performance of the MMA during the current and prior period.
-These impacts have included the government imposed trading restrictions on some of our tenants resulting in arrears, the enactment of legislation implementing the National Cabinet Mandatory Code of Conduct ("Code of Conduct") for small and medium size enterprise tenants, the Commercial tenancy Relief Scheme available to Victorian businesses, a three month rent relief to flower trading stands and a two month rent relief for all other non-flower rental income in FY2020 and an increase in expenses particularly surrounding extra cleaning and security related to temperature screening measures at the front gate.
+These impacts have included the government imposed trading restrictions on some of our tenants resulting in arrears, the enactment of legislation implementing the National Cabinet Mandatory Code of Conduct ("Code of Conduct") for small and medium size enterprise tenants, the Commercial Tenancy Relief Scheme available to Victorian businesses, and an increase in expenses particularly surrounding extra cleaning and security related to temperature screening measures at the front gate.